Wix vs Shopify — Which is Better?

 Contacting Shopify support

-Both Shopify and Wix make it harder than you might like to actually find any contact details, however: you often have to search for an answer to your query on their help portals before you are given access to any email forms or phone numbers.
+Both Shopify and Wix make it harder than you might like to actually find any contact details, however: when trying to contact both companies’ support teams, I was repeatedly forced to search for answers to my query on their help portals before any contact information was displayed.

 I understand the rationale behind this approach (encouraging the user to solve their own problem without recourse to an agent is a cost-saver!), but I’m not particularly a fan of it.